rehierl/node-tree-outliner/3-0-0-associations.md

 *open state*

 Once a section's first node is entered, this first node and any subsequent node must be associated with it.

-An algorithm therefore needs rules that enable it to determine when to begin associating subsequent nodes with a given section.
+An algorithm therefore needs additional rules that enable it to determine when to begin associating subsequent nodes with a given section.

-A section must be marked as being "open", if such a rule applies.
+A section counts as being "open" as soon as the next subsequent node must be associated with it.

 *closed state*

 Any section will eventually end at some point.
 By default, that point is reached when the initial/root node of the process is exited.
-This default unrestricted case is on its own insufficient, because the very last node of a node sequence would then always have to be associated with all the known sections.
+This default case is on its own insufficient, because the very last node of a node sequence would then always have to be associated with all the known sections.
+An algorithm therefore needs additional rules that enable it to determine when it is no longer allowed to associate any subsequent node with a given section.

-An algorithm therefore needs rules that enable it to determine when it is no longer allowed to associate any subsequent node with a given section.
+A section counts as being "closed" as soon as it is no longer allowed to associate any subsequent node with it.

-A section must be marked as being "closed", if such a rule applies.
 From that point on, a section is fully defined/specified.

 *A section can not be re-opened*